Industrial control system: Discrete controllers

 Panel mounted controllers with integral displays.
 The process value (PV), and setvalue (SV) or setpoint are on the same scale for easy comparison.
 The controller output is shown as MV (manipulated variable) with range 0-100%.

 A control loop using a discrete controller.
-Field signals are flow rate measurement from the sensor, and control output to the valve.
+Field signals are flow rate measurements from the sensor and control outputs to the valve.
 A valve positioner ensures correct valve operation.

 The simplest control systems are based around small discrete controllers with a single control loop each.
-These are usually panel mounted which allows direct viewing of the front panel and provides means of manual intervention by the operator, either to manually control the process or to change control setpoints.
-Originally these would be pneumatic controllers, a few of which are still in use, but nearly all are now electronic.
+These are usually panel mounted, which allows direct viewing of the front panel and provides a means of manual intervention by the operator, either to manually control the process or to change control setpoints.
+Originally, these would be pneumatic controllers, a few of which are still in use, but nearly all are now electronic.

 Quite complex systems can be created with networks of these controllers communicating using industry-standard protocols.
-Networking allows the use of local or remote SCADA operator interfaces, and enables the cascading and interlocking of controllers.
-However, as the number of control loops increase for a system design there is a point where the use of a programmable logic controller (PLC) or distributed control system (DCS) is more manageable or cost-effective.
+Networking allows the use of local or remote SCADA operator interfaces and enables the cascading and interlocking of controllers.
+However, as the number of control loops increases for a system design, there is a point where the use of a programmable logic controller (PLC) or distributed control system (DCS) is more manageable or cost-effective.